Step-by-Step Guide to Creating Your Financial Plan

 Learn how to set up a comprehensive financial plan in the Finance Planner app.
 Follow these steps to create your calculation, add persons, and plan your expenses, incomes, savings, and loans for a complete financial overview.

 The first step in creating your financial plan is to set up a new calculation.
-This forms the foundation of your planning.
+This forms the foundation of your planning by defining your planning name and key financial parameters.

-The Calculation dialog where you enter your planning name and starting balance
+The Calculation dialog where you enter your planning details

-After adding persons, you can start planning different financial categories.
+After creating your calculation, you can start planning different financial categories.
 The recommended order is:

 Mortgages are a specific type of expense where the monthly payment is calculated based on the loan amount, interest rate, and repayment schedule.
 You can also model mortgage interest tax deductions.
 Here's how to configure a mortgage: